PURIM EVENTS

 PURIM HALACHA HOW-TOS

-1) Thursday Night Megillah Readings: We’ll begin at 7:30 pm sharp with the family-friendly Megillah reading in the main shul, and a parallel reading in the social hall.
-As men and women alike are obliged to hear Megillah, and we know that 7:30 pm will be too late to bring some of the kids, we will also have additional readings at 8:30 pm and 9:30 pm to allow parents to switch off.
-Please see the special Halachik note below about the 8:30 reading.
+- Monday Evening Readings: We’ll begin at 6:25 PM sharp with the family-friendly Megillah reading in the main shul, and a parallel reading in the social hall.
+As men and women alike are obliged to hear Megillah, we will also have additional readings at 7:30 PM and 8:15 PM to allow parents to switch off.
+Please see the special Halachik note below about the 7:30 PM reading.

-(2) Delivering Mishloach Manot: Mishloach Manot is specifically a daytime Mitzvah, thematically connected to the Purim Seudah (festive meal).
-If you need, for reasons of convenience, to deliver some of your Mishloach Manot on Thursday night (or earlier in the week), please ensure that you deliver at least ONE on Friday itself, to properly fulfill the Mitzvah.
+2) Delivering Mishloach Manot: Mishloach Manot is specifically a daytime Mitzvah, thematically connected to the Purim Seudah (festive meal).
+If you need, for reasons of convenience, to deliver some of your Mishloach Manot earlier in the week or on the night of Purim, please ensure that you deliver at least ONE on Tuesday itself, to properly fulfill the Mitzvah.
+Mishloach Manot needs to include at least two foods that are ready-to-eat.

-Please Note: BDJ Mishloach Manot are very meaningful and convey the spiritual value of warmth that we as a shul family hold dear.
+The collective BDJ Mishloach Manot that we send are very meaningful and convey the spiritual value of warmth that we as a shul family hold dear.
 But they do not technically fulfill the mitzvah of Mishloach Manot as they are being sent by multiple givers.
 This is the reason that they may be delivered to you during the week preceding Purim, depending upon the schedules of our volunteer drivers.
-(P.S. - Have you signed up to deliver yet?)
-In addition to the BDJ Mishloach Manot that you send, you also need to deliver at least one Mishloach Manot gift to another Jew on Purim day.
-This package should contain at least two types of food that are ready to be eaten.
+In addition to the BDJ Mishloach Manot that you send, you also need to deliver at least one Mishloach Manot on Purim day.

-(3) Matanot L’evyonim: Halacha calls for these monies to be distributed to the poor on Purim day itself.
-To facilitate this, we will again be sending the Matanot L’evyonim contributions that you have made through the online form, to Yad Eliezer in Israel, which will distribute these funds in Israel on Purim.
+3) Giving Gifts to the Poor / Matanot L’evyonim: Halacha calls for these funds to be distributed to the poor on Purim day itself.
+To facilitate this, we will again be sending the Matanot L’evyonim contributions that you have made (through the online form) to Yad Eliezer in Israel, which will distribute these funds in Israel on Purim day.

 AN IMPORTANT NOTE FROM RAV YOSEF REGARDING MEGILLAH